ULL-MFP-AET/ull-mfp-aet.github.io/tema2-expresiones-regulares-y-analisis-lexico/README.md

 ### Checking if a Codepoint is in the Basic Multilingual Plane BMP

+A natural question seems to be:

-How to know if a codepoint is inside the BMP or is astral?
+*How to know if a codepoint is inside the BMP or is astral?*

 The following code seems to work.
 The last BMP Character seems to be 0xD7FF (55295):

 ```js
 [~/.../clases/20200325-miercoles(master)]$ cat is-bmp.js